chalstead16/frontend-mod-1-prework/section3/reflection.md

 5. What is the purpose of a loop?
 When would we use a loop in conjunction with array vs. without?

 - A loop allows a program to perform an action a given number of times without having to write new code each time.
-- A loop should be ran with an array when an action needs to be performed on each data point.
+- A loop should be ran with an array when an action needs to be performed on each element within the array.
-- A loop would be used without an array when using a loop for a counter, or when the same action doesn't need to be performed on each item in an array.
+- A loop would be used without an array when using a loop for a counter, or when the same action doesn't need to be performed on each element in an array.

 6. If you had to teach a 5 year old about loops, how would you explain it?